 The scholarship covers tuition only, you or your office would be responsible for airfare and lodging.

 Yes.
 However, no more than one scholarship will be awarded to the same person within a two year period.

 Yes, however, NDAA works to ensure geographic diversity for its courses through the awards.

 The award can range anywhere from covering 25% of the tuition to covering a full 100% of the course tuition.

 Review of applications will begin after the deadline, and notification will be within a couple weeks of that deadline date.

 Continuing legal education (CLE) credits are available to both those with a scholarship and those without.
 In both cases, NDAA will apply for credit in the host state where required.
 All attendees will receive a Uniform CLE Certificate at the end of the course.
 Attorneys seeking CLE credit should contact their state bar for more information.
 Attendees representing other disciplines should contact their reporting agencies for more information.
 Attorneys seeking CLE credit should contact your state bar for more information.

 Yes, if you have initially met all the application deadlines and requirements.

-NDAA has a strict deadline for materials and we will not review a late application.
+NDAA has a strict deadline and we will not review a late application.
 We strongly encourage you to review our national course listing and consider applying for a scholarship to another course.